Skip to main content

 • “Buildings can be moved for free, so it's a bit of a hybrid between puzzle-game and city-builder, where you constantly move things around to get a reasonably optimized setup going.”

-• “This game gets the balance between optimization and creativity just right in my opinion, and I'm having a blast with it.”
+• “This game gets the balance between optimization and creativity just right, and I'm having a blast with it.”

 • “One big limitation on building is that nothing can be rotated, so the grid is extremely unforgiving, but it is possible to get everything you need in place to complete the scenario even if it's not optimized.”